itsfrank98/immense/README.md

 #### Autoencoder / PCA / None
-These techniques work on the adjacency matrix of user relationships. **Autoencoder** takes the rows of the matrix and feeds them to an autoencoder which reduces the dimensionality. **PCA** performs Principal Component Analysis on the matrix in order to reduice the row dimensionality. **None** directly uses the rows of the matrix, without performing any dimensionality reduction.
+These techniques work on the adjacency matrix of user relationships. **Autoencoder** takes the rows of the matrix and feeds them to an autoencoder which reduces the dimensionality. **PCA** performs Principal Component Analysis on the matrix in order to reduce the row dimensionality. **None** directly uses the rows of the matrix, without performing any dimensionality reduction.
 These techniques require the user to provide links to a .csv file containing the adjacency matrix, and an additional link to a .pkl file containing a dictionary having as keys the user IDs, taken from the ```.csv``` file with the content, and as values the index of the matrix row corresponding to that user.